ShoppinPal/docs.shoppinpal.com/working-with-mappings-and-analyzers.md

              "type": "string",
              "index":"not_analyzed"   # this code specifies that
                                       # particular field should not be analyzed
-                                      # during index creation therefore will not be searched.
+                                      # during index creation therefore will be matched as exact value.
            },
            "shared_by":{
              "type": "string"